Request for Proposals

 Session Strands

-Information and News Literacy
+News and Information Literacy

 Addressing search skills, discovering reliable sources, checking for credibility, and recognizing fake news.